-- R-504 King County hereby designates the Rural Towns of Fall City, Snoqualmie Pass, and the Town of Vashon as unincorporated Rural Towns.
+King County hereby designates the Rural Towns of Fall City, Snoqualmie Pass, and the Town of Vashon as unincorporated Rural Towns.
 These historical settlements in unincorporated King County should provide services and a range of housing choices for Rural Area residents.
 The boundaries of the designated Rural Towns are shown on the Comprehensive Plan Land Use Map.
 Adjustments to these boundaries shall only occur through a subarea planning process, and shall not allow significant increases in development potential or environmental impacts.
-No new Rural Towns are needed to serve the Rural Area. - R-505 Commercial and industrial development that provides employment, shopping, and community and human services that strengthen the fiscal and economic health of rural communities should locate in Rural Towns if utilities and other services permit. - R-506 Rural Towns may contain higher-density housing than permitted in the surrounding Rural Area, and should provide affordable and resource-worker housing if utilities and other services permit.
+No new Rural Towns are needed to serve the Rural Area.

+Commercial and industrial development that provides employment, shopping, and community and human services that strengthen the fiscal and economic health of rural communities should locate in Rural Towns if utilities and other services permit.
+Urban-level parking, landscaping, and street improvement standards are not appropriate for Rural Towns.
+Sidewalks and other pedestrian safety measures should be provided to serve the Rural Town.

+Rural Towns may contain higher-density housing than permitted in the surrounding Rural Area, and should provide affordable and resource-worker housing if utilities and other services permit.
 Development density in Rural Towns may approach that achieved in rural cities.